rawliving-germany/rawgento_db/README.md

 # RawgentoDB

-Interact with a Magento MySQL database, using assumptions of a specific installation.
+Interact with a Magento MySQL database, using assumptions of a specific installation (magento 1.5 system).

 ## Installation